KnowledgeCaptureAndDiscovery/DISK-UI/docs/user-guide/write-hypothesis.md

 ## Question

-Questions can be posed as testing a hypothesis,
+Questions can be posed as testing a hypothesis.

 ### Create a Question